Have you heard about Semrush Organic Research Tool?

 Websites can have more than one subdomain, with each subdomain serving a different purpose.

 The above screenshot is for the OnlineRockersHub domain.
-It shows the four subdomains that we got with the traffic share and keywords the subdomain has ranked for.
+It shows the four subdomains we got with the traffic share and keywords the subdomain has ranked.

 Assume you have a website ranking for a keyword.
 But, you are ranking only at the 8th position for this keyword.
 But, your competitor is ranking at one.
-And, it is not a brand-related keyword.
-So, you have a chance for ranking in the first position, but how can you?
+And it is not a brand-related keyword.
+So, you have a chance to rank in the first position, but how can you?

 Try these steps:

 - Analyze your competitor domain in the Organic Research Tool

 - Check their traffic and Keywords Trend

 - If the graph is declining, then it means that they are not taking the necessary steps to maintain their backlinks.
 It means that you have a chance to outrank them.